MaxSultan/wrestling_manager/roadmap.md

 # 10 hour MVP

+8 hours left

-Update scaffolded views -> current user should only be able to see their own team Github Repo add events model and views disable team_id field in events. this should always be locked to the current_users team
+Update scaffolded views -> current user should only be able to see their own team [x] Github Repo
+[x] add events model and views
+[x] disable team_id field in events. this should always be locked to the current_users team [x] add event_items to event show page
+[] create sharable team season events view
+[] create a TeamUser through table with a role attribute [] Lock down views and controller actions with pundit/can-can [] decide how to link main views together
+[] eliminate unnecessary views (event_item show, event_items index)
+[] set time in event items to use date of parent event as the date [] update the date of all child event items when parent event date is updated

 ## key Features